CHAPTER 7: ETHICS

 7. Extent: whether other people experience pleasure or pain.

 Thus, a pleasure gets more points if it is intense, long, certain, and immediate.
 For example, the pleasures from an amusement park visit would be intense, certain and immediate, but comparatively short.
-We add more points if that action produces further pleasures down the road, such as the pleasing memories I might have next year of the amusement park visit.
+We add more points if the action produces further pleasures down the road, such as the pleasing memories I might have next year of the amusement park visit.
 We deduct points for pains that are mixed with pleasures, such as nausea from too many rides on the rollercoaster.
 Finally, for each person that is affected by an action, we repeat steps 1-6.
-For example, I might get sick on the rollercoaster and throw up on other riders.
+For example, I might scream too loudly on the rollercoaster and annoy other riders around me.
 We must then analyze the intensity, duration, certainty, remoteness, fruitfulness and purity of the pain I inflicted on those riders.

 Bentham believed that his utilitarian calculus could have a sweeping impact on society, both with how we determine morality in our daily lives and how government officials would craft legislation for the betterment of everyone.
 Gone would be the days when are actions and social policies would be guided by mere moral hunches.
-The utilitarian calculus gives us a precise formula for making moral decisions based on hard facts.
+The utilitarian calculus gives us a precise formula for making moral decisions in all facets of our lives, based solely on hard facts.

 Higher Pleasures and Rules